maclark/openavmkit/openavmkit/resources/reports/variables.md

 ### VIF -- Variance Inflation Factor

-[Variance inflation factor](https://en.wikipedia.org/wiki/Variance_inflation_factor) measures a property called "multi-collinearity."
-Multi-collinearity is when two or more variables in a regression model are highly correlated.
-This can cause problems because it can be difficult to determine the effect of each variable on the dependent variable.
+[Variance inflation factor](https://en.wikipedia.org/wiki/Variance_inflation_factor), or VIF, is another measure of a variable's correlation with other variables ("multi-collinearity").
+Variables with high VIF can cause problems because it can be difficult to determine the effect of each variable on the dependent variable.

 | VIF  | Interpretation                                      |
 |------|-----------------------------------------------------|